 starsky logo

-Starsky Robotics is an autonomous trucking company working to make trucks autonomous on the highway and remote controlled for the first and last mile
+Starsky Robotics was an autonomous trucking company working to make trucks autonomous on the highway and remote controlled for the first and last mile

 safety-driver